-and the integral is taken over the feature space $\mathcal{X}$.
-Inference on functions of $f$ requires not only the asymptotic distribution of the point estimate $f(x)$, but also the correlation between estimates at distinct points $f(x)$ and $f(\bar x)$.
-This paper studies the correlation structure of a class of random forests models whose asymptotic distributions were worked out in \cite{crf}.
-We find sufficient conditions under which the asymptotic covariance of estimates at distinct poitns vanish relative to the variance; moreover, we provide finite sample heuristics based on our calculations.
-To the best of our knowledge, this is the first set of results on the correlation of random forest estimates.
+This paper studies the correlation structure of a class of random forests models whose asymptotic distributions were first worked out in \cite{crf}.
+We find sufficient conditions under which the asymptotic covariance of random forest estimates at different points vanish relative to their respective variances; moreover, we provide finite sample heuristics based on our calculations.
+To the best of our knowledge, this is the first set of results on the correlation structure of random forest estimators.

-The present paper builds on and extends the results in \cite{crf}, which in turn builds on related work \cite{Wager2015AdaptiveCO} on the concentration properties of tree estimators and random estimators in general.
-See also \cite{athey2019}, which extends the random forest model considered here to estimate moment conditions.
+The present paper builds on and extends the results in \cite{crf}, which in turn builds on related work \cite{Wager2015AdaptiveCO} on general concentration properties of trees and random forest estimators.
+See also \cite{athey2019}, which extends the random forest model considered here to a broader class of target functions by incorporating knowledge of moment conditions.
 Stability results established in this paper have appeared in \cite{arsov2019stability}, who study the notions of algorithmic stability for random forests and logistic regression and derive generalization error guarantees.
-Also closely related to our paper are \cite{chernozhukov2017} and \cite{chen2018}, concerning finite sample Gaussian approximations of sums and U-statistics in high dimensions.
-In this context, our paper provides a stepping stone towards applying the theory of finite sample U-statistics to random forests, where bounds on the correlation structure plays a central role.
+Also closely related to our paper are \cite{chernozhukov2017} and \cite{chen2018}, concerning finite sample Gaussian approximations of sums and $U$-statistics in high dimensions.
+In this context, our paper provides a stepping stone towards applying the theory of finite sample $U$-statistics to random forests, where bounds on covariance matrices plays a central role.

 The paper is structured as follows.
-In Section 2, we introduce the random forest model and and state the assumptions required for our results; Section 3 contains our maion theoretical contributions; Section 4 builds on Sections 3 and discusses heuristics useful in finite sample settings; Section 5 evalutes our heuristics with numerical experiments, and Section 6 concludes.
+In Section 2, we introduce the random forest model and state the assumptions required for our results; Section 3 contains our main theoretical contributions; Section 4 builds on Sections 3 and discusses heuristics useful in finite sample settings; Section 5 concludes.
 All proofs are found in the appendix.